Am I exempt from the 'finance requirement', or will I have to show a certain amount of money?

 How to meet the 'finance requirement' if you are not exempt

-If you, or your parents, will pay for your studies i.e. you are 'self-funding'
+If you or your parents will pay for your studies, you are 'self-funding':

-If your money is held in a currency other than pounds sterling (GBP)
+If your funds are in a currency other than pounds sterling (GBP)

 If you have already paid money to the university for your tuition fees or halls of residence

-Any payments for tuition fees or halls of residence made before the date of the visa application must be shown on your CAS as otherwise they will not be considered by the Home Office unless you provide an official original receipt of the payment issued by the university.
+Any payments for tuition fees or halls of residence you make before the date of the visa application must be shown on your CAS to be considered.
+To update your CAS please follow our updating CAS number with fee payments guidance.

 Please note that although the university does accept payment of tuition fees by instalments, the Home Office requires the balance of the fees that you owe to be shown in your account, regardless of any arrangements you make with the university to pay fees in instalments.